Jennifer Lopez commemorates her family members at the Icon Awards homage

-Jennifer Lopez commemorated their family members’s homage as she approved her Icon Award at the 2020 Billboard Women in Music Event.

-The 51- year-old vocalist is participated in the footprints of Stars such as Alanis Morisette, Cyndi Lauper as well as Mary J. Blige, as well as was crowned with the distinguished honor.

-Jennifer gave thanks to every one of you that assisted to make you of those to that she is today, including her mom, her family members as well as her Ex- other half MarcAnthony The ‘Waiting For Tonight’-Hitmacherin went to the on Thursday night (10 December), held a digital occasion from your ‘Marry Me’-Co-Star Maluma excellent, which Jennifer described as his”iconic girlfriend” In her approval speech, Lopez claimed: “music was always my passion.
+Jennifer said thanks to every one of you that assisted to make you of those to that she is today, including her mommy, her family members and also her Ex- partner MarcAnthony The ‘Waiting For Tonight’-Hitmacherin went to the on Thursday night (10 December), held an online occasion from your ‘Marry Me’-Co-Star Maluma fantastic, which Jennifer described as his”iconic girlfriend” In her approval speech, Lopez stated: “music was always my passion.
 My mother introduced me to the kitchen table and taught me how to dance the Booty Shake, or we sang the Oldies, what also always of the time in the Billboard Charts.
 Those were my first Performances.
 This is what inspired me, why I had all these years about the privilege to do that for you.”

 Source link